Denisowiec/GroundEffect/README.md

 ### Other stuff

 This is a fan-made thing.
 I have no affiliation with Days of Wonder.
 The title of the game and the name of DoW is used for informational purposes.
 The app itself doesn't use any copyrighted artwork.

+### Features planned

+A planned feature for the app is a championship-campaign generator.
+It will create championships similar to the ones available in the game itself, but they could be of any length and include any or all of the tracks.
+For longer campaigns the app could gradually increase tha handicap for the legends, in order to offset the human players acquiring additional upgrades.

+There should also be an ability to save track multiple championship results in browser storage, not just one.